-Étienne Bonhomme, General Manager France at Orange Cloud for Business, and Alain Bouquet, Head of Space and Navigation at Orange Business Services, discuss the wide range of possibilities offered by this new “black gold” and explain how Orange Business Services is using the cloud to facilitate access to spatial data.
+Étienne Bonhomme, General Manager France at Orange Cloud for Business, and Alain Bouquet, Head of Space and Navigation at Orange Business, discuss the wide range of possibilities offered by this new “black gold” and explain how Orange Business is using the cloud to facilitate access to spatial data.

 What major changes have there been in the use of digital technology in space?